EPCCed/cmake_webinar/docs/docs/introduction.md

 ## Main features of CMake

 - **Build abstraction**: No need to define all commands in the compilation process.
-One needs only specify which files need to be compiled, what exectuables and libraries need to be produces, which libraries to link etc.. .
-Cmake is reponsible for generating build dependencies, creating Makefiles, invoking the compiler etc.
+One needs only specify which files need to be compiled, what executables and libraries need to be produces, which libraries to link etc.. .
+Cmake is responsible for generating build dependencies, creating Makefile, invoking the compiler etc.
-- **Portability** : CMake is able to generate a veriety of build systems for many platforms ( including Linux, Windows and Mac).
+- **Portability** : CMake is able to generate a variety of build systems for many platforms ( including Linux, Windows and Mac).
 For Unix systems Makefile is the default build system
 - **Out of source build**: Intermediary build files are generated in a build directory separated from the source directory.
 This prevents polluting the source directory and allows multiple builds from the same source code directory.

 ## Drawbacks of CMake

 - **Troubleshooting** : When configuration fails it can be difficult to diagnose and fix the issue.
+- **Versioning** : CMake has changed quite a bit between different versions and default behaviours have as well.
+This can make the build succeed with a CMake version but fail with an other.
+- **Development practices** : Due to the way CMake has evolved over the years some unsafe practices are still common among package developers.